FIDO® Certified SDKs for mobile biometric authentication

-Aware’s FIDO® Suite is a family of software products for biometric authentication that are certified conformant with the specifications of the FIDO Alliance and interoperable with other FIDO-certified products.
+Aware’s FIDO® Suite is a family of SDKs for biometric authentication that are certified conformant with the specifications of the FIDO Alliance and interoperable with other FIDO-certified products.

 How it works – Registration

 FIDO authentication employs a challenge/response mechanism using digital signatures.
 A user must first access a specific app or website and complete a registration process before using FIDO.
 The user submits their biometrics and PIN during this registration.For every successful biometric/PIN match during registration, a public key pair is created.
 The private key is retained on the client in a cryptographic keystore, and the public key is sent to the server, where it is saved in a keystore under the user’s ID.